Point System & Sanctions

 What follows is an outline of typical examples of sanctions, in addition to student conduct points, according to cumulative points however it is not binding nor exclusive.

-- 1-3 cumulative points: educational or reflective activity; BASICS and $75 fee for substance violations; fines as indicated by the violation; coach notification; parental/guardian notification.
+- 1-3 cumulative points: educational or reflective activity; S.U.R.E.
+(Substance Use Reflection & Education program) and $75 fee for substance violations; fines as indicated by the violation; coach notification; parental/guardian notification.

-- 4-6 cumulative points: educational or reflective activity; BASICS and $75 fee for substance violations; fines as indicated by the violation; coach notification; parent/guardian notification; 5 hours of community engagement; followup meetings with campus resources or support services.
+- 4-6 cumulative points: educational or reflective activity; S.U.R.E.
+(Substance Use Reflection & Education program) and $75 fee for substance violations; fines as indicated by the violation; coach notification; parent/guardian notification; 5 hours of community engagement; followup meetings with campus resources or support services.

-- 7-9 cumulative points: educational or reflective activity; BASICS and $75 fee for substance violations; fines as indicated by the violation; coach notification; parent/guardian notification; 10 hours of community engagement; followup meetings with campus resources or support services; behavioral contract; possible revocation of athletic team membership or other student involvement privileges or study abroad opportunities.
+- 7-9 cumulative points: educational or reflective activity; S.U.R.E.
+(Substance Use Reflection & Education program) and $75 fee for substance violations; fines as indicated by the violation; coach notification; parent/guardian notification; 10 hours of community engagement; followup meetings with campus resources or support services; behavioral contract; possible revocation of athletic team membership or other student involvement privileges or study abroad opportunities.

 - 10 or more cumulative points: disciplinary suspension or dismissal is likely.